A hard lesson in gender communication and new relationships

 Asking for clarification often is the best first step.

-The importance of taking someone at their word
+The importance of taking a man at his word

 Second, I will learn the importance of taking this person at his word.
 Once I’ve accepted what I’ve heard, I will ask myself a follow-up question.
 Will this particular stance work well with my life?
 Answering this will require brutal honesty.
 And if my answer is no, I then will need to be prepared to take him at his word, even if that means we part ways.